mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/sdk/index.md

 | Message Broker<sup>2</sup> (preview)  | :heavy_check_mark: | :heavy_check_mark: |
 | Usage Transparency  | :heavy_check_mark: |  |

-<sup>1</sup> In the first stage of the availability Resource Access Management must be enabled for the tenant via MindSphere support team.
+<sup>1</sup> In the first stage of the availability Resource Access Management must be enabled for the tenant via {{site.productname}} support team.

 <sup>2</sup> Message Broker is only available on preview tenants